-Regular bowel movements (at least one per day) help the body to remove oestrogen and prevent it from being re-absorbed after liver processing.
-The British Nutrition Foundation recommends that women consume 30g of fibre per day, though given that the average intake here in the UK is just 17.2g(11), we could potentially do with some guidance!
+Regular bowel movements (at least one per day) help the body to remove oestrogen.
+This prevents it from being re-absorbed after liver processing.
+The British Nutrition Foundation recommends that women consume 30g of fibre per day.
+Given that the average intake here in the UK is just 17.2g(11), we could potentially do with some guidance!

-If you’ve rolled your eyes at the “increase your fibre” message, here are more reasons to up your intake.
-You’ve probably heard about your micro-biome, a collection of bacteria both in and on your body that is critical to your immune system, your mental wellbeing and weight control amongst other things.
-Much of this biome is found within your gut and is fed by fibre.
-In fact, fibre is crucial to gut bacteria’s ability to generate the energy required to thrive and crowd out unwanted bacteria.
+If you’ve rolled your eyes at the “increase your fibre” message, here are some reasons to up your intake.
+You’ve probably heard about your micro-biome?
+It’s a collection of bacteria both in and on your body that’s critical to your health.
+Your micro biome has influence on your immune system, your mental wellbeing and weight control amongst other things.
+Much of this micro-biome is found within your gut and is fed by fibre.
+In fact, fibre is crucial to gut bacteria’s ability to generate the energy and thrive.

-Not only does fibre feed gut bacteria and encourage bowel movements for oestrogen clearance but compounds found in fibre-rich foods such as vegetables are really helpful in clearing out oestrogen(13,14) .
-In particular, the brassica family, which includes broccoli, brussel sprouts, cabbage and cauliflower, are full of these compounds, and beetroot, carrots, artichokes, watercress, onions, garlic and leeks all stimulate the liver to aid the process(2).
+But the benefits of fibre don’t stop there.
+Compounds found in fibre-rich foods such as vegetables are really helpful in clearing out oestrogen(13,14) .
+In particular, the brassica family, which includes broccoli, brussel sprouts, cabbage and cauliflower, are full of these compounds.
+Additionally beetroot, carrots, artichokes, watercress, onions, garlic and leeks all stimulate the liver to aid this process(2).

 Phytoestrogens may be important to include in your diet.
-They mimic oestrogen, balancing out levels by interacting with oestrogen receptors and can therefore reduce the effect of your natural oestrogen when necessary(15).
-Long thought to reduce symptoms associated with the menopause, these plant compounds are found in soy products, lentils, beans and flaxseeds (also known as linseeds, take 1tbsp/day sprinkled on porridge or added to sauces).
+They mimic oestrogen, and interact with oestrogen receptors to reduce the effect of your natural oestrogen when necessary(15).
+Phytoestrogens have long been thought to reduce symptoms associated with the menopause.
+These plant compounds are found in soy products, lentils, beans and flaxseeds.

 Add Omega 3: